 Mercy Housing low income, senior, and disabled housing solutions.

 The non-profit can help low to moderate-income individuals.
 Additional support is available for seniors and those with special needs, whether it is a physical or mental challenge.
 Mercy Housing will offer supportive housing for all qualified clients.
+If the non-profit can’t help, then find other resources that offer help getting an apartment.

 The range of resources include permanent rental, transitional apartments, and other units.
 However the focus is on special needs housing, such as people with HIV/AIDS or physical and mental impairments.
 There is also assistance for the formerly homeless and seniors over the age of 65.